How to Read the Contents of a File into a Database BLOB Attribute

 Introduction

 Sometimes it is necessary to store a file in binary form in a database.
-By writing the file as a binary large object (BLOB), it is possible to maintain the object's integrity without modifying it for the destination format.
+By writing the file as a binary large object (BLOB), you can maintain the object's integrity without modifying it for the destination format.
 For example, images, multimedia, PDFs, or spatial information can be stored in a database that doesn't inherently store such data types.

 In FME, the AttributeFileReader transformer reads the contents of a file and stores it in an attribute.
 Writing it out involves storing it as a binary or blob attribute on the destination feature type.
 The AttributeFileWriter transformer can be used to perform the reverse operation, taking a binary value and writing it out in its original form.

-The RasterExtractor and RasterReplacer transformers can also be used to convert raster images into BLOB elements and back again.
+The RasterExtractor and RasterReplacer transformers can also be used to convert raster images to BLOB elements and back.

 Step-by-Step Instructions

 In this example, we have a MapInfo TAB (MITAB) dataset representing Parks in Vancouver, along with JPEG photos of the parks.
-We want to load the data into a SpatiaLite database and store the images of each park as a BLOB element.
-We will use the AttributeFileReader to read each image file and store it in a field in the database.
+We want to load the data into a SpatiaLite database and store each park's image as a BLOB column.
+We will use the AttributeFileReader to read each image file and store it in a database field.

-We will then use the AttributeFileWriter to perform the reverse operation and write the BLOB as a JPEG again.
+We will then use the AttributeFileWriter to perform the reverse operation and write the BLOB back as a JPEG.

 Download the attached zip file to follow along.